Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

-We first need a few additional structural features, which we now describe.
+To describe the structure of a general totally Cartan $\R^k \times \Z^\ell$ action, we first need a few additional structural features, which we now describe.
 Let $\Delta$ be the set of coarse Lyapunov exponents of the totally Cartan action (see Section \ref{subsec:lyapunov-prelim}).
 Then let $S \subset \R^k$ be defined by $S = \bigcap_{\beta \in \Delta} \ker \beta$.
 We call $S$ the {\it Starkov component} of the $\R^k$-action.

 \begin{remark} One may alternatively describe the Starkov component as the set of $a \in \R^k$ satisfying any (and hence all) of the following conditions:

 \begin{enumerate} \item $a$ has zero topological entropy. \item $\set{a^k : k \in \Z}$ is an equicontinuous family. \item $a$ does not have sensitive dependence on initial conditions. \item $a$ is not partially hyperbolic (with nontrivial stable and unstable bundles). \end{enumerate}